Szidelo/odin-dashboard/README.md

 ## Acknowledgments

-This project is part of the [Odin Project's Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).
+This project is part of the [Odin Project's JavaScript Course](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-admin-dashboard).

 ---